ibm-cloud-docs/satellite/icsat-map.md

 ---

-{{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.satellitelong_notm}} CLI map
+#  CLI map
 {: #icsat_map}

 This page lists all `ibmcloud sat` commands as they are structured in the CLI.
-For more information about a specific command, click the command or see the [{{site.data.keyword.satellitelong_notm}} CLI reference](/docs/satellite?topic=satellite-satellite-cli-reference).
+For more information about a specific command, click the command or see the [ CLI reference](/docs/satellite?topic=satellite-satellite-cli-reference).

 ## `acl` commands
 {: #icks_map_acl}